pebble-dev/rebble-help/_topic/setup-android.md

 # Pair your watch

 The app starts looking for nearby Pebbles.
-It should shortly see your Pebble, as Pebble xxxx.
-This same string can be seen on the Pebble, so you know the phone sees the right watch.
+It should shortly see your Pebble, as "Pebble xxxx".
+This same name can be seen on the Pebble, so you know the phone sees the right watch.
 Tap it.

-If the Pebble doesn’t appear and you’re on Android 10, make sure that Location is turned on (the Pebble app needs it to search for nearby Bluetooth devices).
-If that still doesn't work, go to the Bluetooth settings page of the phone, pair the watch, and try again.
+*If the Pebble doesn’t appear and you are on Android 10 (or newer), make sure that Location is turned on; as that is how the Pebble app searches for nearby Bluetooth devices.
+If that still doesn't work, go to the Bluetooth settings page of the phone, pair the watch, and try again.*

+If your phone does not see the Pebble, try these steps:
+1. Turn on Airplane mode on your phone
+2. Turn on Location (this is how Pebble looks for nearby Bluetooth devices)
+3. Turn on Bluetooth
+4. Pair the Pebble through the Pebble app.
+(Make sure to turn off Airplane Mode afterwards!)

+If that still doesn't work, please [contact us on Discord](/discord)

 ![](/images/setup/7.png)